- Research & Experiential Learning

 The University Honors College reviews all proposals and makes award decisions based on available funds and through assessment of the project's impact on student training, relevance to university goals, and furtherance of student-faculty collaboration.
 Work assignments must relate to the student’s academic training.
-First-time awardees receive higher priority.
+First-time awardees and proposals involving students who have not received other University Honors College funding will receive higher priority.
 Expected impact of the proposed work on the University Honors College, its students, and supporting programs will also be considered.

 Student awardees must submit a one-page activity report at the end of each term of work.
 The report should contain a summary of activities and an assessment of the impact of those activities on the student’s academic program.

 University Honors College